What is the cheapest English speaking country to live in?

 5. House swapping.

-See also What is icd university?
+See also What is the HDI of India 2021?

 Which European country has lowest cost of living?